Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.15.3 =
+* Fixed: Fatal error when multibyte-extension is not installed = 1.15.3 =
 * Added: Show number of forum-posts for every user in administration area
 * Fixed: Prevent banned users from reacting to posts